beta-j/Wazuh_Custom_Rules/README.md

 A repository to catalogue my custom rules for Wazuh to provide valuable alerts for SOC analysts.

 The complete rules file is found [here](/local_rules.xml)

+I've also included a Vega spec for a Sankey Diagram to map IP Flows which I copied from [here](https://www.elastic.co/blog/sankey-visualization-with-vega-in-kibana)